Your cybersecurity fortress is a mirage, and the worst part? The threat is already within your walls.

 - The model ensures users can only access the specific resources they need, nothing more.

-Granular access control — In zero trust, access is not all-or-nothing; it’s tailored based on context, role, and need.
+Granular access control — In zero trust, access is not all-or-nothing; it’s tailored based on network segmentation and user context, role, and need.

 3. Key principles of zero trust in Identity and Access Management (IAM)